Improve the Health and Mobility of Your Joints with Joint Mobilization!

-Your body contains hundreds of joints, many of which are of varying shapes and sizes (such as a “hinge joint” in your elbow, a “ball and socket joint” in your hip, or a “saddle joint” in your thumb).
+Your body contains hundreds of joints, many of which are of varying shapes and sizes.
+Some joints include the “hinge joint” in your elbow, a “ball and socket joint” in your hip, or a “saddle joint” in your thumb.
 To help you work effectively and comfortably, your joints rely on a combination of stability and mobility.

-The specific type, magnitude, speed, and frequency of this performed are determined by a number of factors, including the treatment goal, the type of joint being targeted, and even your unique anatomy.
+The specific type, magnitude, speed, and frequency of the performed treatment is determined by a number of factors.
+Including but not limited to treatment goal, the type of joint being targeted, and even your unique anatomy.

 There are many advantages to joint mobilization.
 Some benefits gained from treatment include reduced pain, increased range of motion, and improved joint movement quality (known as arthrokinematics).

 How Is Joint Mobilization Performed?

-You should expect a thorough evaluation of your range of motion, coordination, discomfort, posture, and even potential tissue stress during your initial appointment at Midland or Freeland Sports Rehab.
-We will be able to create a customized care plan to meet your unique needs based on the findings of our review and the information we gather from you about your current and previous medical history is also a large consideration!
+You should expect a thorough evaluation of your range of motion, coordination, discomfort, posture, and potential tissue stress during your initial appointment at Midland or Freeland Sports Rehab.
+Our experts will then create a customized care plan to meet your unique needs based on the findings of the initial review.
+Information about your current and previous medical history is also a large consideration!

-We will also provide you with additional resources, such as therapeutic exercises for stability and range of motion.
+We will also provide you with additional resources, such as therapeutic exercises, for stability and range of motion.
 These additional resources are great to supplement and strengthen the effects of joint mobilization.
 Other modalities or postural neuromuscular retraining may be incorporated into the treatment plan if your treatment provider deems it appropriate.

 During your treatment sessions, we recommend dressing in loose, comfortable clothing for a therapy session involving joint mobilization.